Remembering Paul Allen: In the beginning, there was Traf-O-Data and Hendrix

 Roger McNamee, longtime tech investor and founder of Elevation Partners recalled that several times per year, Paul Allen and a few other musicians would jam and perform at the personal-computer industry conferences — indeed, music was a big part of Allen’s life.

 McNamee was then an industry analyst, and normally wouldn’t have been let into the band.
-But he was an accomplished musician, and knew a long list of songs — talents the band, called The Random Axes, needed.
+But he was an accomplished musician and knew a long list of songs — talents the band, called The Random Axes, needed.

 When they were playing music, the gap between Microsoft co-founder and industry analyst was instantly bridged, McNamee said.